The name of the law is after the German physicist Georg Simon Ohm.

 Ohm's Law Example

-To better understand Ohm's law we will turn to a simple hydraulic example:
+For a better understanding of Ohm's law, we will turn to a simple hydraulic example:

 Let's imagine a hose connected to the tank of a fire truck.